diamondcdn/go/README.md

+> ⚠️ We have **no plans** to maintain our set of fixes for this package, please use the original Go package and implement any changes yourself.

 # DiamondCDN fork of Golang
 ## Why have we done this?
 To change some configurations in net/http for our use case.